nimblecrm/api-docs/docs/contacts/list.rst

 **keyword** — default: empty

   Specifies a set of simple search criteria for the query.
 This simple search is performed on any (indexed in our search engine) fied of contact.
 For example: ``keyword=Jon%20Smith``

+**query** — default: empty
+  Specifies query for contacts advanced search.
+More details about search see :ref:`contacts-search-ref`.

 Response: OK
 ------------